Technical SEO

 Method 1: WordPress Plugins (Easiest)

 If you use WordPress, plugins handle everything.
+For a full WordPress optimisation strategy, see our WordPress SEO services.

 Testing and Validation